Plain English Summary

 1. Proportion of participants in both groups who have gained ≤ 0.5 kg at follow up

-3. Change in percentage body fat (measured at baseline – follow up by bioelectrical impedance)
+3. Change in percentage body fat, measured by bioelectrical impedance at baseline and follow up

 Overall trial start date